 You might try to format your SD card only to get this message.
 If this happens, it could be that the SD card is locked and you cannot make any changes to it in this state.
 Fortunately, it is usually a simple problem to fix.

 Remove the card and check the side for a small toggle switch.
-It is likely in the lock position, so slide it to Unlock position.
+It is likely in the lock position, so slide it to the Unlock position.
 Then mount it back and try formatting again.

-Taking Matters into Your Hands
+Taking Matters Into Your Hands

 Sony mirrorless cameras are a great option for taking your imaging ambitions beyond the smartphone.
 However, great image moments do not wait and an error message could be your worst undoing when you encounter such moments.
 So just recover lost camera photos instantly.